aquastears/campus-map_tracker/README.md

 ## Overview

-This application provides an interactive map showing accessible entrances, elevators, ramps, and bus stops across campus.
+This application provides an interactive map showing bus routes.
 Built as a PWA, it works offline and can be installed on any device for quick access.

 ## Features

 - Interactive campus map with accessibility markers
-- Color-coded location types (entrances, elevators, ramps, bus stops)
 - Installable on mobile devices (iOS and Android)
 - Offline functionality
 - Responsive design for all screen sizes